michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part1.md

-# Carnegie Mellon University's Master of Information Systems Management (MISM) employment history and salaries
+# A CMU (Carnegie Mellon Univesrity) MSIM (Master of Information Systems Management) degree in the US job market
-## a report on the previous trends and expectations
+## A handy summary of which companies offer what jobs for with what salary (to CMU MISM students)

 [Home](readme.md)